Parks & Recreation Coalition of Brookhaven (PARC)

 RAIN OR SHINE!
 We will be able to find birds in light rain, for sure.

 This site can be especially good for beginning birders.
-We will be looking for year-round residents, winter migrants, and ducks!
-Some of the trail is level, but there are several steep spots and a number of stretches where the surface is uneven from exposed tree roots, etc. Many parts of the trail are muddy and/or slippery after rains; plan your footwear, accordingly.
-Restrooms are available at the SE and SW corners of the park, near the baseball fields.
+Some of the trail is level, but there are several steep spots and a number of stretches where the surface is uneven from exposed tree roots, etc. Many parts of the trail are muddy and/or slippery after rains; plan your footwear accordingly.

 Directions and parking: From I-285 on the north side of Atlanta, take Exit 29.
 Go south on Ashford Dunwoody Rd. about 0.95 mile, then turn left onto W. Nancy Creek Dr. NE.
 Drive to 1st large parking on SW corner of lake.
 1636 West Nancy Creek Dr (approximate address - corner of Candler Lake West NE and West Nancy Creek Dr NE)